oebsworth/dall-e/README.md

-# Introduction
+# Project Overview
-This project is a DALL·E clone that was made using the MERN stack with Cloudinary and Tailwind css.
-I have used the DALL·E API to fetch and generate images to be saved to cloudinary with the prompt and author being saved to mongoDB.
-You can then view the images stored in cloudinary with the information for that post and if you want to you can download the images from the showcase screen.
-The showcase screen also has a search function that you can use to find images using the prompt or author name.
+This project intricately emulates the capabilities of DALL·E, utilizing the MERN stack with Cloudinary and Tailwind CSS.
+The DALL·E API is harnessed to retrieve and generate images, subsequently saved to Cloudinary along with corresponding prompts and authors stored in MongoDB.
+The resultant showcase allows users to view, download, and search for images.

-# Showcase Page
+## Showcase Page
 ![image](https://user-images.githubusercontent.com/45319805/223141085-9d143abb-3ad2-4d3d-81ab-01aa4408dea5.png)
-The "Search Posts" input field is used to search through the showcase using the author name or prompt.
-Next you can see the showcase grid where all of the images stored in the memory are shown.
-Finally at the top right you can see the "Create" button which will take you to the other page.
+The Showcase Page introduces an "Search Posts" input field to facilitate searches based on author names or prompts.
+The showcase grid visually presents all stored images.
+Hovering over an image displays the prompt, author, and a download button, permitting users to download images in JPG format.
+The "Create" button, located at the top-right, navigates users to another page.

 ![image](https://user-images.githubusercontent.com/45319805/223142655-e90cf81b-7c88-4a17-9150-a9753afc0e34.png)

-This image shows the prompt, author and download button.
+Upon hovering, an overlay appears showcasing the prompt, author, and download button.
-This shows up when you hover over the image.
-The download button will download the image in the .jpg format.

-# Generator Page
+## Generator Page
 ![image](https://user-images.githubusercontent.com/45319805/223137219-74aedd55-4b1e-41b3-be79-fe3a374658db.png)
-The "Your name" input field allows you to input an author name that will be linked to your image.
-The "Prompt" input field allows you to enter the prompt that you would like to generate an image for.
-There is also a "Surprise Me" button that allows you to generate a random prompt.
-Below this there is an image field that will show your image when it has finished generating using the DALL·E API.
-Underneath this there is a "Generate" button that you can use to generate the image.
-Finally there is a "Share with the community" button that you can use to post the author, prompt and image to the necessary databases for use on the showcase screen.
+The Generator Page encompasses various inputs: "Your name" for the author's name, "Prompt" for generating images, and a "Surprise Me" button for random prompts.
+The image field displays generated images from the DALL·E API.
+The "Generate" button triggers image generation.
+A "Share with the community" button posts author, prompt, and image data to databases for display on the showcase screen.

+Through the strategic integration of the MERN stack, Cloudinary, and Tailwind CSS, this project mirrors the core capabilities of DALL·E while providing a user-friendly interface for image generation, display, and sharing.